 17- How important is the pre-operative interview?

-18- Can I laugh or brush my teeth after rhinoplasty/nose aesthetics surgery?
+18- Can I laugh after rhinoplasty?
+Can I brush my teeth?

-19- Should I bring photographs of the noses that I like?
+19- Can I get a photo of the noses you like?

-20- Is there a difference between male and female nose aesthetics surgery?
+20- Is there a difference between male rhinoplasty and female rhinoplasty?

-The female nose is more raised than the male and the angle between the nose and the forehead is softer.
-The techniques and principles used in male and female surgery are the same, but the dimensions and angles should be different.
+The female nose is more upturned than the male nose and the forehead-nose angle is softer.
+The techniques and surgical principles used are the same, but the dimensions and angles should be different.

-21- What is nasal tip aesthetics surgery?
-What is its difference from rhinoplasty/nose aesthetics surgery?
+21- What is nasal tip aesthetics, what is the difference from rhinoplasty?

-Botox applied to the nasal tip will provide some elevation to the tip.
-The main disadvantage of this application is that it is temporary and needs to be renewed after 6 months.
+Botox applied to the tip of the nose provides some lifting.
+The most important disadvantage is that it is temporary and needs to be renewed after 6 months.

-26- How long do swelling and bruising last after rhinoplasty/nose aesthetics surgery?
+26- How long does swelling and bruising last after rhinoplasty?

 This is a situation that varies from person to person.
 If you have a skin structure that bruises and swells easily, it is more likely to be like this after surgery.
 Based on my experience, I can say that more than half of the patients overcome the process either with very mild bruises or without bruises.
 However, swelling is an absolute part of the healing process and the causes of swelling include the body’s effort to heal.
 Therefore, it is not possible to overcome the process without swelling.
 The swelling increases for the first 3-4 days and then starts to regress.
 The rate of regression of the swelling regresses to a level that can only be noticed by comparing the photographs after a few months.